 The Bassari people call themselves a-liyan and call their language o-niyan.
 The name Bassari is thought to be of Manding origin.

-Bassari is written with the Latin alphabet with slightly different orthographies in each country where it is spoken.
-The alphabet shown below is the one used in Senegal.
+Bassari is written with the Latin alphabet with slightly different orthographies in Senegal and Guinea.

 Information about Bassari